dbt-labs/docs.getdbt.com/website/docs/guides/migration/versions/01-upgrading-to-v1.6.md

 ## New and changed documentation

 [`dbt retry`](/reference/commands/retry) is a new command that executes the previously run command from the point of failure.
-This convenient command enables dbt users to continue a failed command without rebuilding all upstream dependencies.
+This convenient command enables you to continue a failed command without rebuilding all upstream dependencies.

 **Materialize view** support (for model and project configs) has been added for three data warehouses:
     - [Bigquery](/reference/resource-configs/bigquery-configs)